 As the decades progressed and life got cleaner, day gloves gradually stopped being worn unless the wearer was cold or for special occasions, such as weddings and funerals.

 Certainly in the early decades of the twentieth century, a man’s social status practically dictated the fabric and styling of his gloves.
 For a gentleman of the upper classes, gloves had to be made of the finest leather and be a perfect fit.
 Like today when perhaps people may stare critically at a person going to the grocery store in their pajamas, people at the beginning of the twentieth century would notice if your gloves had even the slightest trace of dirt.

 Typically, gloves would be in dark colors such as black or grey, ideal colors to be worn with black shoes.
-Both lined and unlined gloves were available, but should always be made of soft leather.
+Both lined and unlined gloves were available, but were always made of soft leather.
 A single button at the wrist secured them.
 In the late 1940s, the button disappeared and has yet to return, favoring easy on and off action over fit.